 Ba Lu Cafe – Unique Drum Roasted Coffee in Saigon

 This 60-year old coffee shop in the old Chinatown of Saigon, is a totally unique experience.
 The owners roast their coffee beans right on the street and anyone can watch.
 It’s not an easy process, it takes a lot of strength to turn the roasting equipment over the fire continuously – which is why the brother does it.
 We talked to the sister while her brother was busy doing his thing.
-Ms Hoang, the café owner, who has spent 52 years of her life with this business talked really fondly about her brother and her shop.
-Without any hesitation, the old lady proudly introduced their coffee mix ratio: 1kg of Arabica beans with 9kg of Robusta beans.
+Ms Hoang, the café owner, who has spent 52 years of her life with this business, talked fondly about her brother and her shop.
+Without any hesitation, the old lady introduced their coffee mix ratio: 1kg of Arabica beans with 9kg of Robusta beans.
 This is a beautiful quality cup of coffee right there.

 The owners roast their coffee beans right on the street and anyone can watch.